-This is a resource for merchants who are looking for answers to their tax-related questions.
+This is a resource for stores who are looking for answers to their tax-related questions.
 However, if you have questions that are specific to your tax situation, or that are not answered here, we recommend that you contact an accountant, bookkeeper, or your local tax authority, as Uber does not give out tax advice.

-If you look back at your merchant agreement, you’ll find that your merchant is the seller of all meals for tax purposes via the Uber Eats app.
+If you look back at your merchant agreement, you’ll find that your store is the seller of all meals for tax purposes via the Uber Eats app.
 This means that you are responsible for collecting and paying any applicable sales tax (HST/GST/PST) to your proper local tax authorities.
 We don’t keep any of the collected tax.

 You’ll be able to find further details on the tax you’ve collected in the Payments tab of Uber Eats Manager.

-Uber relies on merchants to self report their tax rates when they onboard.
+Uber relies on stores to self report their tax rates when they onboard.
 If you believe there is a mistake with the tax rate on a specific order, please contact support by clicking on the link at the bottom of this page and they will help fix the error.
 If you believe that you need to permanently change the tax for an item or items, you can do so by following these steps:

 Uber Eats relies on the tax rate(s) you report during the onboarding process to determine the tax rate applied to your menu.
 You are responsible for paying and collecting all taxes.